You must already have a valid child support order or child support agreement before you can register with the Child Support Recalculation Program.

 Certain child support agreements may also be eligible for recalculation.
 In addition to meeting the eligibility criteria above, the child support agreement must be of a kind that is enforceable by the Maintenance Enforcement Program.

-- Part 5 of the Income and Employment Supports Act,
+- Part 5 of the Income and Employment Supports Act

-- the Parentage and Maintenance Act,
+- Parentage and Maintenance Act

-- the Child, Youth and Family Enhancement Act, or
+- Child, Youth and Family Enhancement Act

 Declining to recalculate